lenniecottrell/100Days-r2/README.md

   - Build out the account page
   #### Notes/Learnings
   - There was a trick to finding a linked list cycle that I didn't know where a pointer that moves by two and a pointer that moves by one will eventually meet up if there is a cycle.
 Seems straightforward and I wonder what other kinds of problems there are where I can use that concept
+  - I looked a bit deeper into using google sign-in and I think it might be ambitious for now.
+I should focus on building out the rest of the app before adding user auth.
+  - Refocus: make a book details page, make a way to populate "my library"

 </details>